 We are Brian and Erin Casey.
 In 2012, God made it obvious to us that He wanted us to go to Ireland to share the gospel (good news!) of Jesus Christ.
-We are thrilled to have the opportunity to work with a church-planting team in West Ireland and support their efforts to invite people to have a real and personal relationship with Jesus as their Savior.
+We were thrilled to have the opportunity to work with a church-planting team in the west of Ireland and to invite people to have a real and personal relationship with Jesus as their Savior.

 The good news is that we don’t have to be perfect… because Jesus is.
 We take our mess, stress and sins to Him.
 In exchange, He offers peace and hope and unimaginable amounts of love.
 Our desire is for others to know His peace, to find hope in His promise of freedom, and to experience His love.

-Brian is a husband, dad and proofreader/document checker.
+Brian is a husband, dad and copy editor/proofreader.
 His passion for Ireland began early in life.
 Growing up he heard stories of his Irish ancestors coming to the United States during the Great Hunger.
 As children, he and his sister listened faithfully to “The Irish Hour” and “Thistle and Shamrock” on the radio.
 His love for the people, the country and the culture of Ireland grew through the years.
-In the fall of 2012, he felt a nudge from the Holy Spirit to take his passion and use it to share the gospel with people in Ireland.

 Erin is a wife, mom and writer/editor and photographer.
-She’s also the author of a children’s adventure series: Zany Zia’s Hats to Where.
+She’s also the author of Get Personal:The Importance of Sharing Your Faith Story and the children’s adventure series Zany Zia’s Hats to Where.
 As a student of personal development, her mission for some time now has been to help others experience the best of what God has planned for them.
 Through her stories, images and words, she hopes to inspire people to see God at work in their lives.
 Side note: She grew up believing her name meant “princess of Ireland.”
 Really it just means Ireland.
-(In fact, her name is the reason Brian agreed to meet her almost 12 years ago… but we’ll save that story for another time.)
+(In fact, her name is the reason Brian agreed to meet her 15 years ago… but we’ll save that story for another time.)

-This site is designed to keep our families and prayer supporters updated on our work and lives as we pursue the mission God’s given us.
+This site is designed to keep our families, friends and supporters updated on our work and lives as we pursue the mission God’s given us.
 We hope you’re encouraged by what you read to find your passion and use it to fuel your mission—whether at home or abroad.